 On our way home from Scotland we wanted to find somewhere to stop, to stretch our legs and get lunch.
-Our first thought when we need a stop like this is National Trust, as we have membership, it always works out as an enjoyable and affordable day out.
+Our first thought when we need a stop like this is a National Trust property, as we have National Trust membership, it always works out as an enjoyable and affordable day out.

 What is Charlecote Park?

 Charlecote Park is a beautiful, traditional looking building situated in gorgeous grounds with land full of deer, a river and lots of places to walk and have a picnic including formal gardens.